ryan-alexander-zhang/zettelkasten/fleet-notes/keycloak-create-client.md

 ![image.png](https://images.hnzhrh.com/note/20251208102838621.png)

-Step 2: Configure the client authentication.
+Step 2: Configure Client Authentication.

+> [!question] What's the diff between client authentication on and off?
-You need to add the secret if you have the configured client authentication.
+> You need to add the secret if you have the configured client authentication.
 For the end-use CLI, you shouldn't set the secret.
+The keycloak can prove the client is the client by the secret.

 Get the token:
 ```shell